-We can do a search for real estate, that is, houses, apartments, buildings or farms.
-This is as long as the property has been registered in the Puerto Rico Property Registry.
-The service consists of providing you with copies of folios with the registry data of the property.
+We can do a search of real estate properties, that is, houses, apartments, buildings or farms.
+This is as long as the property has been registered in the Property Registry of Puerto Rico.
+The service consists exclusively of sending you a copy of the sheets ("folios") with the registry data from the Property Registry.

-The registry data is what is officially used for the property market in Puerto Rico.
-In other words, all registered properties are supposed to have the following information: "finca" or property number, volume, folio and section of the Property Registry.
-It is worth noting that this service not is equivalent to a "Title Study", but a general investigation.
-A Title Study is a more detailed process performed by someone who is dedicated to this type of issue.
+The registry data is the official data used for the property market in Puerto Rico.
+In other words, every registered property is supposed to have the following information: "finca" or property number, volume, folio and section of the Property Registry.
+It should be noted that this service please visit is equivalent to a "Title Study", but to a general search.
+The Title Search is a more detailed process carried out by someone who is dedicated to such matters.

-We use our research resources to search for properties at the Municipal Revenue Collection Center (CRIM) and the Property Registry.
-We can also obtain debt certifications from CRIM but only if you are the owner.
+We use our investigative resources to search for properties at the Municipal Revenue Collection Center (CRIM) and the Land Registry.
+We can also obtain debt certifications from the CRIM but only if you are the owner.
 It is necessary that, before ordering this service, you send us a detailed message through the contact form so that we can perform a preliminary search.

 What are the requirements for the property search?

 In order to do a property search, we need the full name (with last and mother´s maiden names) of the main owner.
 Also, if you know where the property is located, we will need the full physical address.
 If you do not know the address, at least the town where the property is located.
 However, if you only have the registration details of the property, you can add them at the time of payment.

 The property search service takes seven (7) working days.
 However, if you also request the Certified Copy service, it may take up to 30 additional days.
 If you wish to have a Property Registry Certification, it may take 20-30 days.

 If you also need a copy of the property deed, in case of a purchase or donation, you can request it through a Certified Copy.
 However, to have access to the copy of a deed, you must be an interested party.
 In other words, you must be one of the owners or heirs.